 The Zion Narrows

 Especially if the flow rate of the water is low, this is the most recommended trail.
-In April, the water levels are slightly high and may not be recommended for everyone but it is a true adventure to wade in the waters of the narrows with the epic views.
+In April, the water levels are slightly high and you need to take find out how high the levels are before starting but it is a true adventure to wade in the waters of the narrows with the epic views.
 Take this trial and you will be among the many people who consider it a bucket-list-worthy trail.

 This trail offers a scenic walk with a challenging incline which is eased by switchbacks which allow you to catch your breath.
 Many say that getting to the top of Angels Landing is their most fulfilling feat ever.
 Many call the last leg of the climb as a scary one if you are afraid of heights but it it a hike that challenges a person to the core.
 Since the first part of the hike is the hardest, it is advised that you start early (latest 8am) so as to be done with this first section before the sun shines bright and the walk becomes more grueling and also to avoid crowds.